 B.S.E. in Chemical Engineering / M.S.E. in Industrial and Operations Engineering

-Non-IOE engineering students pursue the IOE master’s degree for a number of reasons.
-Some students use it as the first step toward the IOE Ph.D. degree.
-Other students pursue the degree to enhance their qualifications for professional engineering careers.
+Non-IOE engineering students pursue the IOE master’s degree either as the first step toward the IOE Ph.D. degree, or more typically to enhance their qualifications for business-focused professional engineering careers.
 Applicants must have a minimum GPA of 3.5.

 B.S.E. in Chemical Engineering / M.S.E. in Macromolecular Science and Engineering

-The Master’s in Macromolecular Science and Engineering degree is a 30-credit program.
-There are several specializations or options from which to choose.
+The Master’s in Macromolecular Science and Engineering degree is a 30-credit program focusing on polymer science and engineering, with several specializations from which to choose.
 A 3.5 GPA is required to apply for this program.

 B.S.E. in Chemical Engineering / M.Eng. in Manufacturing